1981 - The Society of Automotive Engineers (SAE) in the United States started running its Formula SAE programme.

 An FS standard electrics box was developed for all the Class 1A teams, which measures the current and voltage passing between the electrical storage (battery) and the drive motor(s) on the electrically powered cars, essentially an electric meter, to accurately determine the electrical consumption of the vehicles during the Endurance event.
 The device also acts as a data-logger to capture information.

-2012 - Class 1A and Class 1 are merged; conventional combustion engines now compete head-to-head with electric and other alternative fueled vehicles.
+2012 - Class 1A and Class 1 are merged; conventional combustion engines now compete head-to-head with electric and other alternative fuelled vehicles.

 Chalmers University (Sweden) took the overall win and Oxford Brookes University were the top scoring UK team.